AI Coding Agents

 - Reflection: Considering why certain prompts work better than others and learning from this.

-- Awareness of model limitations: Understanding what the LLM can and cannot do, and designing prompts accordingly.
+- Awareness of model limitations: Understanding what the LLM can and cannot do, and designing prompts and workflows accordingly.

 - Explicit instruction: Incorporating metacognitive strategies directly into prompts, asking the LLM to explain its reasoning or check its work.